Ishidres/Agar.py/README.md

-**Note: I've started coding this project with 8 years as a third graders and haven't updated it since then.
+**Note: I've started coding this project with __8 years__ as a third grader and haven't updated it since then.
 Please don't have too high expectations!**

 # Agar.py
 Agar.io Singleplayer written in Python